LLM Advanced Legal Studies

 The modules due to run next year may vary from the list above, depending on staff availability, research priorities, and student uptake.
 While we do our best to run as wide a variety of subjects as possible, it is not always possible to offer every module.

-With permission, it is possible to take up to two modules external to the Law School, as optional choices.
+With permission, it is possible to take up to two modules external to your programme, as optional choices.

 What sort of careers can I go on to?